Our Board of Directors – Our Community Cares Camp

 Kyle Silliman-Smith, President

 Kyle lives in Richmond, with her two children, who are both OCCC campers, as well as her choosen family that includes Debbie, Vikas, Sunthosh, Parker, Dan, and their many aminals.
 Her professional background is in social justice work through education, direct action and the arts.
 Her work experience in Northern California, NYC, and Vermont has involved bringing together many different community partners for a variety of impactful public programs.
 She has helped organize and lead workshops, lectures, protests, classes, sit-ins, meetings and performances to nurture a culture of peace by standing up to injustices.
 Kyle is a white woman who has gone to school, lived, and/or worked most of her life in predominately white communities.
 She strives to recognize and address how racism, and other -isms, affects all aspect of her family, community, work, and daily life.
 Kyle currently works for the Vermont Department of Children and Families as a Foster and Kinship Parent Recruitment and Retention Specialist and she also works seasonally at Bolton Valley Resort in the Food and Beverage Department.
 She joined the board in 2019.

 Jessica Johnson, Vice President

 My name is Jessica and I have lived in Vermont since January 2018.
 I moved from southern Maine.
 My husband Ryan and I have three wonderful boys that attend OCCC every year.
 Two at Smilie school in Bolton and one at Mount Mansfield Union High School.
-We currently live in Bolton.
+We currently live in Huntington.
 We enjoy the Vermont outdoors like hiking, boating and swimming in our local potholes.
 My oldest Clayton and I achieved hiking Camels Hump last summer as it was on our bucket list and plan to take Ryan this year for his 40th birthday.
 I am proud to be a part of OCCC as it helped our family become part of the community and allow our kids to make friends that they may not have made without the camp.
 It has been something our kids look forward to every year.
 Being part of this community is amazing, I joined the board in 2019.